are breast implants safe?

 Traceability is only possible if the special reader is held externally against the body.

-All patients receive an implant card, after the 3rd postoperative check-up, mentioning all data such as the serial number, name of the manufacturer and other data of the implant.
+All patients receive an implant card, after the 2nd postoperative check-up, mentioning all data such as the serial number, name of the manufacturer and other data of the implant.

 Is breast examination still possible after a breast augmentation with implants?

 Yes and even easier because the gland is on top of the implant so that any lumps can be detected more quickly.
 Mammography/MRI/NMR are still possible.
+You should report to the radiologist that you have implants.

 «back to the most frequently asked questions about breast augmentation